-on HP 9000 Series 700 workstations at the Manufacturing Systems Technology Department of HP Laboratories.
-The implementation language is the Common Lisp Object System (CLOS).18 The simulation engine has been implemented in CLOS provided by three different vendors: Franz, Inc.,19 Lucid, Inc.,20 and Harlequin, Ltd.21 Models subsequent to the Simple Model (see page 90) were large enough to stress the limits of all three implementations.
+The initial implementation of the simulation engine part of the EMS system was the Manufacturing Enterprise Simulator on the TI Explorer II.9 The current implementation runs on HP 9000 Series 700 workstations at the Manufacturing Systems Technology Department of HP Laboratories.
+The implementation language is the Common Lisp Object System (CLOS).18 The simulation engine has been implemented in CLOS provided by three different vendors: Franz, Inc.,19 Lucid, Inc.,20 and Harlequin, Ltd.21 Models subsequent to the Simple Model (see page 12) were large enough to stress the limits of all three implementations.
 Graphical output was produced using S-Plus.
 Further details of the history and development of the EMS system are given in reference 9.
-The initial version of the Simple Model was implemented within a week based on the full order-to-ship model22 (see page 90).
+The initial version of the Simple Model was implemented within a week based on the full order-to-ship model22 (see page 12).
 It then took successive refinement and a tremendous amount of time to analyze the results.